GRC Is Critical for African Startups to Scale and Fundraise (2025 Guide)

 As Women’s Month gains momentum, the focus turns to women-led startups and the persistent challenges they face in access to funding, markets and meaningful ecosystem support.
-At a recent event co-hosted by the Mineworkers Investment Company (MIC) and Grindstone Ventures, the discussion centred on the unconscious biases that continue to hinder women entrepreneurs in their pursuit of venture capital (VC).
+At a recent event co-hosted by the Mineworkers Investment Company (MIC) and Grindstone Ventures, the discussion centred on the unconscious biases that continue to hinder women entrepreneurs in their pursuit of venture capital (VC) funding.

 While often perceived as a local issue, the struggle for funding is a global one.
 The World Economic Forum reported in 2023 that the total finance gap for women entrepreneurs was estimated at $1.7 trillion globally.